bryanwweber/orbital-mechanics-notes/classical-orbital-elements/orbital-elements-and-the-state-vector.md

 ### Step 5—Eccentricity

 The fourth orbital element is the eccentricity.
-Way back in Eq. {eq}`eq:vector-orbit-equation`, we found the eccentricity vector as the constant of integration of the equation of motion.
+Way back in @eq:vector-orbit-equation, we found the eccentricity vector as the constant of integration of the equation of motion.
 Repeating the equation here:

 :::{math}
 \vector{e} = \frac{\dot{\vector{r}}\cross\vector{h}}{\mu} - \frac{\vector{r}}{r}
 :::

 If you're using a computer to do calculations, this form is the simplest to use.
-However, we can replace the cross product and simplify Eq. {eq}`eq:vector-orbit-equation` somewhat.
+However, we can replace the cross product and simplify @eq:vector-orbit-equation somewhat.

 :::{math}
 :label: eq:simplified-eccentricity-vector
 \vector{e} = \frac{1}{\mu}\left[\left(v^2 - \frac{\mu}{r}\right)\vector{r} - r v_r \vector{v}\right]
 :::

-Eq. {eq}`eq:simplified-eccentricity-vector` is useful if you're doing calculations out by hand, since you don't have to do any cross products, only scalar multiplications of the vectors.
+@eq:simplified-eccentricity-vector is useful if you're doing calculations out by hand, since you don't have to do any cross products, only scalar multiplications of the vectors.

-The magnitude of the eccentricity can be found in the usual method programmatically, or with a form simplified from Eq. {eq}`eq:simplified-eccentricity-vector`, as shown in Eq. {eq}`eq:simplified-eccentricity-magnitude`.
+The magnitude of the eccentricity can be found in the usual method programmatically, or with a form simplified from @eq:simplified-eccentricity-vector, as shown in @eq:simplified-eccentricity-magnitude.

 :::{math}
 :label: eq:simplified-eccentricity-magnitude
 e = \sqrt{1 + \frac{h^2}{\mu^2}\left(v^2 - \frac{2\mu}{r}\right)}
 :::

-Again, Eq. {eq}`eq:simplified-eccentricity-magnitude` is useful for hand calculations.
+Again, @eq:simplified-eccentricity-magnitude is useful for hand calculations.

 ::::{tab-set-code}
 :::{literalinclude} scripts/orbital_elements_and_the_state_vector.py